chucktilbury/vmachine/notes.md

 # Current

-* Casting numbers to strings and strings to numbers.

 * Print immediate values in exec trace and elsewhere.
 Controlled by a verbosity command line parameter.

-* The assembler should always output a preamble that jumps to a location in the code and exits the program.
-The entry location should be given by a "standard" symbol, such as "main" or "entry".
-If the symbol has not been defined, then an error should be published and no code is generated.

-* Add a command parameter to the assembler that forces code to be output, even if there are errors.
-    * Stubbed it out.

-* Add command line to vm that causes the trace to be written to disk instead of stdout.
-    * Figure out how the print statements work with that. (stubbed out)

 * Implement structs as a native type.